 In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which requires the measurement and recognition of expected credit losses for financial assets held at amortized cost.
 It also eliminates the concept of other-than-temporary impairment and requires credit losses related to available-for-sale debt securities to be recorded through an allowance for credit losses rather than as a reduction in the amortized cost basis of the securities.
 These changes will result in more timely recognition of credit losses.
 The guidance is effective for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
-The Company adopted ASU 2016-13 and ASU 2019-05 effective January 1, 2020.
-The adoption of this guidance was on a modified retrospective basis and did not have a material impact on the Company's consolidated financial statements.
+The Company does not expect the adoption of ASU No. 2016-13 to have a significant impact on its consolidated financial statements.

 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820), which amends disclosure requirements for fair value measurements by requiring new disclosures, modifying existing requirements, and eliminating others.
 The amendments are the result of a broader disclosure project, which aims to improve the effectiveness of disclosures.
 ASU No. 2018-13 is effective for fiscal years beginning after December 15, 2019 and interim periods within those fiscal years.
-The Company adopted ASU 2018-13 on January 1, 2020.
-However, as the Company did not have any Level 3 fair value measurements and/or other circumstances addressed in ASU 2018-13, adoption did not have a material effect on the Company's financial statements or disclosures.
+The Company does not expect the adoption of ASU No. 2018-13 to have a significant impact on its disclosures.